DynohXD/Asg-2/README.md

 - Customer loyalty program
   - Credits that can be used when purchasing products

-- Roulette wheel
-  - 8 slots of rewards, whichever slot the pointer lands on, the user receives it

 - Account Login form
   - Receive membership privileges such as discount on merchandise upon completing the form